-This Magic Reindeer Food Recipe is so much fun to make.
-All kids (and grownups) will love to sprinkle the reindeer snack in their yard to guide the reindeer and Santa’s sleigh to their home on Christmas Eve.
+These Reindeer Food Bags are so much fun to make.
+All kids (and grownups) will love to sprinkle this magic reindeer dust in their yard to guide the reindeer and Santa’s sleigh to their home on Christmas Eve.

-I first did this project so many years ago when my daughter was a little girl.
+I first did this reindeer food DIY project so many years ago when my daughter was a little girl.
 The delight in her eyes as she sprinkled the special “magic reindeer food” as she eagerly awaited Santa’s coming was one of the highlights of our Christmas celebrations each year.

-This magic reindeer food recipe is one of those special holiday memories and you can make it for your grandchildren, aw well, if your children and grown.
-It is super easy to make, too.
+This magic reindeer food recipe is one of those special holiday memories.
+You can make it for your grandchildren, as well, if your children are grown.
+It is super easy to prepare, too.

 The ingredients in the reindeer snack are all edible so you won’t need to worry about birds or other wildlife eating it if you sprinkle it outdoors.

-To make the reindeer food, you will need the following ingredients:
+To make this edible food, you will need the following reindeer food ingredients:

 - 1/4 cup of oatmeal